-Incentive: Applicants may request a reduced side perimeter yard setback to the extent permitted by the City's Building Code.
+Incentive: Applicants may request a reduced side perimeter yard setback to the extent permitted by the City's Building Code and not based upon the proposed building height.
+The proposed setback should be based upon compatibility with the prevailing setbacks within the Development Zone.